CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register-user/test-add-user/invalid-globus-account-test/README.txt

 @ddblock_end copyright
 ******************************/

+This test is depricated as we do not collect the Globus account anymore.
 TODO: Remove the user before running the test
 Try to register an existing user using an invalid globus credentials.
 Should get a 400 bad request with the corresponding error message.